shinesolutions/puppet-aem-resources/README.md

 Enable CRXDE:

-    class { 'aem_resources::enable_crxde':
+    aem_resources::enable_crxde { 'Enable CRXDE':
       run_mode => 'author',
     }

 Multi AEM instances
 -------------------

-Starting from version 1.3.0, it is possible to use Puppet AEM Resources to provision multiple AEM instances on the same machine.
+Starting from version 2.0.0, it is possible to use Puppet AEM Resources to provision multiple AEM instances on the same machine.

 Let's say you have an AEM author instance at http://localhost:4502 and an AEM publish instance at https://localhost:5433 .
 Set up the following configuration files: